Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces

-In this section we study the ball quotients arising from $(Z, d, L)=((\PP^1)^3, 3, \calO(1)^{\boxtimes 3})$ towards their relation to Deligne-Mostow theory.
-There are $40$ cases of ball type, and we will show $31$ of them are related to Deligne-Mostow ball quotients via isotrivial fibration of $K3$ surfaces (see Table \ref{table: CY deligne-mostow}).
+In this section we study the ball quotients arising from $(Z, d, L)=((\PP^1)^3, 3, \calO(1)^{\boxtimes 3})$ towards their relation to Deligne--Mostow theory.
+There are $40$ cases of ball type, and we will show $31$ of them are related to Deligne--Mostow ball quotients via isotrivial fibration of $K3$ surfaces (see Table \ref{table: CY Deligne--Mostow}).
 The case of $T=((3,3,0), (0,0,3))$ has been well-studied by Voisin-Borcea-Rohde \cite{voisin1993miroirs, borcea1997k3, rohde2009cyclic}.
 In fact any example of $T$ with a summand $(0,0,3)$ can be related to Kond\=o's $K3$ surfaces studied in \S\ref{section: monodromy of Kondo} via van Geemen's half-twist of Hodge structures \cite{van2001half, van2002half}, see also \S\ref{subsection: half-twist}.
 On the other hand, there are examples not directly from the half-twist construction.
 We study the case $T=((3,2,0),(0,1,3))$ in detail and other examples follows similarly.
-The correspondence with Deligne-Mostow ball quotients are collected in Table \ref{table: CY deligne-mostow}.
+The correspondence with Deligne--Mostow ball quotients are collected in Table \ref{table: CY Deligne--Mostow}.